davidensinger/davidensinger.github.io/_posts/2013-03-19-installing-jekyll.md

     gem install jekyll

 ## Whew!
 That wasn’t so bad, was it?
-It feels good to work through the install with the satisfaction of knowing that you did it without any help, save for the good will efforts of fellow developers and their documentation.
+It feels good to work through the install with the satisfaction of knowing that you did it without any help, save for the goodwill efforts of fellow developers and their documentation.
 High fives to that!